-1. When you visit Stewart Indian School and walk the trail, call 775 on your cell phone:
+1. When you visit Stewart Indian School and walk the trail, call 775 on your cell phone.

 2. When you see the tour signs, enter the audio stop number follo # key.
 Signs with audio stop numbers are located near each buildi on the map.
-You may remain connected throughout your visit or f call back as desired.
+You may remain connected throughout your visit or h call back as desired.
 You can listen to the stories in any order.
-We your feedback to improve our tour, so please press 0# to leave a c Note: You can also download podcasts to your computer or sman from this web page prior to visiting.
+We your feedback to improve our tour, so please press 0# to leave a c Note: You can also download podcasts to your computer or smar from this web page prior to visiting.

-1# Welcome Message Executive Director of the State of Nevada Indian Commission, Sherry L. Rupert, gives a welcome and brief history of the boarding school era and the Stewart Indian School.
+1# Welcome Message Executive Director of the State of Nevada Indian Commission, Sherry L. Rupert, gives a welcome and brief history of the boarding school era and the Stewart Indian

-6# steam Tunnels The entire Stewart Campus was heated by steam from underground tunnels which was supplied with coal and wood chips delivered by train on a V&T rail spur.
-Larry Hale, Stewart Buildings & Grounds Supervisor moments on the foc
+6# Steam Tunnels underground tunnels which was delivered by train on a V&T rail spur.
+Larry Hale, Stewart Buildings

 & Grounds Supervisor explains.
-Click here for more information about the Steam Tunnels
+Click here for more information about the Steam